Made in Preston web site

 Call centres became major employers.

 In the 21st Century Preston is (has) developing into the main regional centre with good rail and road links, quite a good shopping area, reasonable culture with the Harris Art Gallery and Charter Theatre and a large youth culture at the University.
 Also the area around Winckley Square is smartish with a few decent cafes and there is a good mixture of old and new buildings throughout.
 In this respect it has done better than most of the nearby towns but there are still the inevitable problem areas.
-It's proximity to Manchester and Liverpool might be both a hindrance and help in that it isn't a bad commute, bringing in money, but then it is competing against their larger shopping and entertainment facilities.
-There is a big scheme to rebuild a large part of the centre and this plan is slowly moving forward.
-There is also a scheme to develop the river area although this doesn't seem to be moving and is probably unwise.
+Its proximity to Manchester and Liverpool might be both a hindrance and help in that it isn't a bad commute, bringing in money, but then it is competing against their larger shopping and entertainment facilities.

 In 2009 Crystal House a prominent building next to the Flag Market was re-furbished after 40 years of being the pariah of the centre and now looks fairly decent.

-In 2009 Preston Council is pursuing a plan called the Tithebarn Project which will add 2 large stores and other shopping and office space by knocking down the landmark bus station and building a new one near the parish church.
-The council has agreed planning permission in July but other towns in the area are objecting.
-Move onto 2011 and after ministerial approval for Tithebarn, Blackburn decided to take further legal action which they lost.
+In 2009 Preston Council pursued a plan called the Tithebarn Project to add 2 large stores and other shopping and office space by knocking down the landmark bus station and building a new one near the parish church.
+The council agreed planning permission in July but other towns in the area are objecting.
+In 2011 after ministerial approval for Tithebarn, Blackburn decided to take further legal action which they lost.

 The Tithebarn Project, Winckley Square refurbishment, Flag Market refurbishment and Riversway are projects promoted by the council.
-Each one has vociforous objectors.
+Each one has vociforous objectors and during the post economic crash re-stabilisation period has unlikely prospects.

 Would be interesting if Horrocks was around today, he'd get a shock from the planning process.
 It's a contrast from the 1960's when buildings were knocked down that should have been preserved and new ones built that today look unfortunate, at best.
 That's the problem of modernity and fashion, it isn't long before you say 'Did I like that?'.
-We need to be on our guard to keep the best of the old, and more, and build with classic style.
+We need to be on our guard to keep the best of the old, and more.
+Although often buildings go through a cycle of fashionable, objectionable, rehabilitation, treasure.

 2011 Preston has got quite a few new hotels with another opening recently.
 The Harris Museum is spending a lot of money re-creating the History of Preston exhibit in time for the Guild.
 The Tithebarn Project is being re-aligned to a more modest scheme after John Lewis withdrew its flagship store in November 2011.